Conference Speakers

-Dr. Robert Nelson, Keynote Speaker
+Dr. Asen Kirin, Keynote Speaker

 Dr. Roann Barris

-Roann Barris, PhD, is a professor of art history at Radford University whose research has focused on Russian constructivist stage design.
+Roann Barris, PhD, is a professor of Art History at Radford University whose research has focused on Russian constructivist stage design.
 Presently she is hoping to write a book on American exhibitions of Russian art in the 20th century.
 This presentation is connected to that project.

 Dr. Derrick Cartwright